BakedVeg/portfolio/_posts/2023-8-13-HEMsLastVisitorFlowerAnimation.md

   - Substance
 ---

 The goal of this project was to extend my understanding of vertex-animated textures, focusing on how best to split and texture the resulting geometry.
-The initial unfolding of the flower is essentially a setup I found from Ian Frederick (link at the bottom).
+The initial unfolding of the flower is a modified setup I found from Ian Frederick (link at the bottom).
 It's a fairly simple vellum cloth sim that gets reversed at the end, as you'll see.
 The pod it blooms from is a separate sim that uses the initial flower blooming as a collider.
 In this breakdown, I'll walk you through the Houdini networks and show the textures that were made in Substance Designer.

 <div style="clear: both;">
     <h2></h2>